nicholaswilde/recipes/docs/breads/brioche.md

 ### Step 3

-In a separate bowl, add flour, confectioners' sugar, and salt.
+In a separate bowl, add bread flour, confectioners' sugar, and salt.

 ### Step 4